chpladmin/chpl-api/chpl/chpl-etl/README.md

 If installing on a Linux machine, some modifications are needed.
 In the files:
  - `parse.sh`
  - `linux_deploy.sh`

- Remove the line: `(set -o igncr) 2>/dev/null && set -o igncr; # this comment is required to trick cygwin into dealing with windows vs. linux EOL characters'
+Remove the line: `(set -o igncr) 2>/dev/null && set -o igncr; # this comment is required to trick cygwin into dealing with windows vs. linux EOL characters`

 Next, run the script `linux_deploy.sh`.
 This script will modify the strings used as recordDelimiters in the CloverETL graphs from the Windows specific `\r\n` to the Linux `\n`.